 - Take Time for You – You’re likely going to feel overwhelmed at some point along the way but, even so, you have to take time out for yourself.
 Get plenty of rest, stay hydrated, and be sure to feed your body as well as your soul.

 At Moonlight Mountain Recovery, we can help you and the loved one in your life who is battling addiction.
-Contact us to find out more about inpatient and outpatient addiction treatment in Nampa today.
+Contact us to find out more about inpatient and outpatient addiction treatment in Pocatello and Nampa today.